CONTENTS

 • I made sure my technical skills included both strong coding and a deep understanding of ml and llm concepts.

-Practicing with real-world ml problems and discussing ethical scenarios helped me feel ready for any question.
-I also highlighted my teamwork and research experience, since Anthropic values collaboration.
+Tip: I also highlighted my teamwork and research experience, since Anthropic values collaboration.

 Application Tips